twala-io/developer-coding-challenge/README.md

 ## Additional Information
 * You are free to use any third-party libraries.
 * Have fun and be as creative as you like!
-* Please feel free to reach out to ask any questions (paul.quinit@twala.io).
+* Please feel free to reach out to ask any questions.
 * Use of Docker is a plus!
 * Adding unit tests is also a plus!